koshimazaki/Re-Conet_c/README.md

 Patch  | Use
 ------------- | -------------
-Reconetc (pd patch)|used in Reconetc and Broken Piano in Leeds RytmTool | in Elektrocity
+Reconetc (pd patch)| in Reconetc and Broken Piano in Leeds RytmTool | in Elektrocity
 DigiTool | in Mornings at Night and Bionic Walk.
-VCV Rack patches| samples in Elektrocity / processing in Reconetc ORCA patch| used in Mornings at Night
+VCV Rack patches| samples in Elektrocity / processing in Reconetc ORCA patch| in Mornings at Night
 Sample pack| various tracks
-Sysex files| Digitone and Rytm from various tracks Preonic keymap|used in Reconetc and Broken Piano in Leeds
+Sysex files| Digitone and Rytm from various tracks Preonic keymap| in Reconetc and Broken Piano in Leeds

-Sample pack of content created in development.
-Piano samples, Serge Modular, Buchla 200e, VCV Rack, Eurorack jams were used in Analog Rytm, Qubit Nebulae, Morphagene and pd and Max patches.
+Sample pack of content created in development includes broken piano samples, Serge Modular, Buchla 200e, VCV Rack, Eurorack jams.
+Samples were used in Analog Rytm, Qubit Nebulae, MakeNoise Morphagene, pd and Max patches.

-Project was generously funded by [Creative New Zealand] and supported by [Looptrotter](http://looptrotter.com/), [Elektron Music Machines](https://www.elektron.se/), [Cwejman Japan/AB](http://cwejman.jp/), [Faderfox](http://www.faderfox.de/) and [Qu-bit Electronix](https://www.qubitelectronix.com/).
+Project was generously funded by [Creative New Zealand](https://www.creativenz.govt.nz/) and supported by [Looptrotter](http://looptrotter.com/), [Elektron Music Machines](https://www.elektron.se/), [Cwejman Japan/AB](http://cwejman.jp/), [Faderfox](http://www.faderfox.de/) and [Qu-bit Electronix](https://www.qubitelectronix.com/).